symfony/symfony-docs/components/browser_kit/introduction.rst

 History
 -------

-The client stores all your request allowing you to go back and forward in your history.
+The client stores all your requests allowing you to go back and forward in your history.

 .. code-block:: php